EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 * Can we make the entire device recyclable?
 * How easy can we make the device to install?
 * How long can we make the filters' lifespan?
+* What will we use to detect water flow and pollutants?